Udopia/sendosc/README.md

 Acoustic data modelling is particularly useful for the portrayal of time series.
 Time series of data map naturally to acoustic time series and human auditory perception has a high temporal resolution, i.e., distinguishable events per second.

-Runs of algorithms can be understood as a series of internal states and events.
+Runs of algorithms can be understood as a time series of internal states and events.
 Algorithm sonification denotes the acoustic modelling of that data.
 That involves two steps: